jamie-brannan/hundred-days-swift/16__instafilter/d052__notes.md

 var currentImage: UIImage!
 ```

+Why should this be implicit though

->Our first task will be to import a photo from the user's photo library.
-This is almost identical to project 10, so I'm going to explain only the important bits.
+>**Our first task will be to import a photo from the user's photo library.** This is almost identical to project 10, so I'm going to explain only the important bits.
 If you missed project 10, you should have paid heed to my warning not to skip projects!

->
+### Add import image button

->First we need to add a button to the navigation bar that will allow users to import a photo from their library.
-Put these two lines into your `viewDidLoad()` method:
+>**First we need to add a button to the navigation bar that will allow users to import a photo from their library.** Put these two lines into your `viewDidLoad()` method:

 ```swift
 title = "YACIFP"
 navigationItem.rightBarButtonItem = UIBarButtonItem(barButtonSystemItem: .add, target: self, action: #selector(importPicture))
 ```

+:white_check_mark: added.

->Alright, so the first one isn't needed – it just sets the title to be YACIFP, short for "Yet Another Core Image Filters Program."
-(Spoiler: the App Store is full of them!)
-If you're feeling a bit less cynical than me, try "Instafilter" for a title instead.
+>Alright, so the first one isn't needed – it just sets the title to be YACIFP, short for "**Yet Another Core Image Filters Program."** (Spoiler: the App Store is full of them!)

+:joy: Easy to believe

+>If you're feeling a bit less cynical than me, try "Instafilter" for a title instead.
 But what matters is the second line, because it starts the import process.
 >
 >Here's the importPicture() method – it's almost identical to the import method from project 10, so again no explaining required: